leouieda/website/blog/future-of-fatiando.md

 # Help!

+The goal of all these changes is to make *Fatiando* better for users and developers by making the code more robust and well documented.
 I'm curious to know what the Python geophysics community thinks about all of this.
 Do I have it all wrong?